Almaz Ayana: Early life and background

 Almaz Ayana was born in Wenbera, Benishangul-Gumuz Region, Ethiopia.
 Born the seventh youngest of nine siblings, she started running at local school around age 13–14.
 Like other notable athletes such as Fatuma Roba and Derartu Tulu, Almaz is also Oromo descent.
 In addition to her native Oromo language, she also speaks Amharic.
 The name Almaz means 'diamond' in Amharic.

 Almaz is married to her childhood friend and longtime partner, Soressa Fida.
 She is a devout Christian.

 Career

 2013–2014: World 5000 m bronze in Moscow

 At age 21, Almaz won a bronze medal in the 5000 metres at the 2013 World Championships in Athletics held in Moscow, Russia.

-At the 2014 African Championships in Marrakech, she defeated favourite Genzebe Dibaba to take the title in a championship record time of 15:32.72.
-One month later at the Continental Cup also held in Marrakech, she won the 5000 m by over 24 seconds.
+At the 2014 African Championships in Marrakesh, she defeated favourite Genzebe Dibaba to take the title in a championship record time of 15:32.72.
+One month later at the Continental Cup also held in Marrakesh, she won the 5000 m by over 24 seconds.